DavidBert/OMDI_JO2024/Introduction_git.md

 Discuss as a team:
-1. How did using GitHub Issues help in organizing the task?
+1. How did using GitLab Issues help in organizing the task?
 2. What was your experience with Git stash?
 How might it be useful in other scenarios?
 3. How has the workflow evolved from the earlier stages of the project?